Sake44/ObsidianBackup/OneNote/Notes/Linux/Devices, Linux FSs, FS Hierarchy Standard/Create partitions and filesystems.md

 parted can be used to resize partitions to make them bigger or smaller.
 However, there are some caveats:
 	• During resizing the partition must be unused and unmounted.
 	• You need enough free space after the partition to grow it to the size you want.
-The command is resizepart, followed by the partition number and where it should end.
+The command is **resizepart**, followed by the partition number and where it should end.
 Trying to grow partition 1 using resizepart would trigger an error message, because with the new size partition 1 would overlap with partition 2.
 But resizing the partition is only one part of the task.
 You also need to resize the filesystem that resides in it.
 For ext2/3/4 filesystems this is done with the resize2fs command.